 The postal service can be a real peach to deal with.
-Avoid mailing mishaps and frustration, with these recommendations for an easier mailing process:
+Avoid mailing mishaps and frustration with these recommendations.

 A glue stick, envelope moistener, double-sided adhesive tape, or good old-fashioned sponge and water will work well.
 Whatever method you choose, be sure not to allow moisture or glue go beyond the gum line where it can damage your cards or liner.
 Find more sealing suggestions here.